Al-Qaeda in the Islamic Maghreb: Leadership

 Key leaders and operatives of this group included Yahya Abu El Hammam, who served as a senior leader of al-Qaeda in the Islamic Maghreb (AQIM), planning operations and kidnapping Westerners in North and West Africa.
 He was wanted by the US Rewards for Justice Program with a $5 million bounty for his arrest.
 Hammam played a key role in perpetuating AQIM's terrorist activities in West Africa and Mali, and participated in several AQIM terrorist attacks in Mauritania.
-In December 2013 Yahya Abu Hammam gave an interview to Aljazeera in which he threatened France's military intervention in the Sahara would open "the gates of hell for the French people".
+In December 2013, Yahya Abu Hammam gave an interview to al-Jazeera in which he threatened France's military intervention in the Sahara would open "the gates of hell for the French people".

 In July 2010, Hammam was reportedly involved in the killing of a seventy-eight-year-old French hostage in Niger.
 In 2006, Hammam was sentenced to death in absentia by Algerian authorities for terrorism-related charges.
 Hammam was killed by French forces in February 2019.